Privacy Policy

 Data Processing Addendum

-The following Data Processing Notice sets out the summary of data processing responsibilities between Posh Technologies (Processor), Google Inc and Amazon Web Services (Subprocessor) and “you” (Data Controller).
+The following Data Processing Addendum (the “Addendum”) sets out the summary of data processing responsibilities between Posh Technologies (Processor or Posh), Cloud Hosting Services Provider (Subprocessor) and “you” (Data Controller).

 Revision History